 Of course, you can mop your shower floor.
 This is actually a great way to keep it clean and keep soap and water from creating that dreaded soap scum.
 To mop your shower floor, just grab a dry mop and soak up all the water after a shower.
 You can also use a microfiber cloth to just wipe every down.

 Best Time to Clean Your Shower Floors

 You should deep clean your shower monthly if you have trouble maintaining the daily regimen of wiping down and airing out.
-Showers can be breeding grounds for foot infections, mold and other fungus.
+Showers can be breeding grounds for foot infections, mold, and other fungi.
 By keeping the floors cleaned, you can protect your feet from possible infection.

 Be sure to rinse your shower thoroughly with warm, clean water when you are done cleaning to remove all traces of cleaning agents.
-After you shower, wipe down the damp walls and floor and leave the door open to let air circulate and discourage the growth of mold.
+After cleaning, make sure to wipe everything down to remove water.
+You're armed and ready for tackling that shower floor with ease.